Pomax/socketless/docs/API.md

 ### instance properties

+- `this.id`, an id known to both the client and server.
 - `this.server`, a local proxy for the server, supporting the API defined in your ServerClass.

 ### methods